OpenShot/openshot-qt/doc/getting_started.rst

     One of the fastest ways to tell the difference between a professional and novice video editor is to simply look at how much they use the keyboard.
 Editors who have been in the industry a while know that a few seconds saved here or there add up over time.

 #.
 Learn the lingo
     Video editing isn’t just a hobby or a profession, it’s an industry.
 And just like any industry, there’s a ton of lingo to learn.
-Practically speaking, you don’t need to learn all of the terms on this list to become a better video editor, but a fundamental knowledge of the concepts may help you communicate better with other video editors or clients.
+Practically speaking, you don’t need to learn all of the terms on `this list <glossary.rst:glosssary_ref>`_ to become a better video editor, but a fundamental knowledge of the concepts may help you communicate better with other video editors or clients.

 #.
 Assemble, then make a rough cut
     Drag and drop all your video footage into a timeline and make sure your frame size and frame rates are consistent.
 Begin a new timeline and drag-and-drop the best takes into what becomes your assembly cut.
 Remember to save your work frequently.
 Note the date and time of each version.

 #.
 Refine your video
     Your rough cut starts to resemble a cohesive work.
 Adjust the sound and color, make sure the dialogue is audible, and add music, titles, or graphics in this phase.
+Color correction is the process of getting your footage to a color baseline.
+No matter how great your footage looks on set, you will almost always need to do some basic post-processing to get all of your footage consistent.

 #.
 Refine some more
     A slow scene can ratchet up tension or bore the audience to tears.
 A fast scene can raise the audience's heart rates or give them headaches.
 Some editors cut scenes several different ways before they find the right pacing, so do not be disheartened if you must recut a few times.